SagarKapoorin/2d-Multiverse/README.md

 This project reflects expertise in a wide range of technologies and best practices:
 - **Mono-Repo Structure**:
   - Used **Turbo** for maintaining a monorepo Structure.
+  - Database hence used as common by both Http and Websockets.
 - **Backend Development**:
   - Designing scalable systems with **Node.js**, **Express**, and **TypeScript**.
   - Implementing real-time features using **WebSockets (Socket.IO)**.